dragginzgame/mimic/README.md

           Memorable
 ```

+Hi, I'm @borovan and I LARP as a rust developer.
+This is my ORM framework, originally designed for the web3 game Dragginz but we have decided to open source it to get help making it better, and also provide a tool for others to develop on the [www.internetcomputer.org]Internet Computer

 # NOTHING WORKS YET THIS IS A HUGE MESS

 ### Notable deps

-- ctor - this is how the schema is assembled
+- `ctor` - this is how the schema is assembled
-- derive_more, strum - giving our types a broad range of derived traits
+- `derive_more`, strum - giving our types a broad range of derived traits
-- snafu for errors
+- `snafu` for errors
-- serde, serde_json, serde_bytes (no brainer).
+- `serde`, `serde_json`, `serde_bytes` (no brainer).
 However, had issues with serde_cbor so we have ciborium
-- ulid for the orm (serde doesn't work with it, so wrote a custom implementation)
+- `ulid` for the orm (serde doesn't work with it, so wrote a custom implementation)
-- darling for macro parsing
+- `darling` for macro parsing
-- remain for alphabetical sorting to keep OCD at bay
+- `remain` for alphabetical sorting to keep OCD at bay

 ### (Hopefully Best) Practices